Spomky-Labs/otphp/doc/QA.md

 In general, the digest and digits are the same for all account and might not change.
 Same goes for the period.
-The label, the secret and the current counter depends on the user account.
-The label is normally part of your application logic.
+The secret, the current counter and the optionnal label depends on the user account.

 ```php
 <?php